 Free Initial Consultations for the Fear of Number 4

-We offer all prospective clients a FREE initial consultation to discuss your Fear of Number 4 prior to commencing any treatment plans.
+We offer all prospective clients FREE initial consultations to discuss your Tetraphobia problems prior to commencing any psychotherapy programmes.

 During this consultation we will discuss the various solutions that are available to you and make a considered recommendation based on your individual personal circumstances.

 We recognise the importance of the therapy relationship in helping people to bring about effective change, so it is important to meet (either face-to-face or online) before deciding to follow a course of psychotherapy.

 Our policy is to help people make a fully balanced & considered decision about undertaking work with us, including both the financial and personal implications.